DockATot Review and Safety Assessment

 We review the safe and unsafe ways to use the DockATot later in the article, along with examples of ways that parents are using the DockATot in dangerous and inappropriate ways.

 This isn't necessarily a new concept, it's just better executed with the DockATot.

-That's the origin of the term Moses basket, and artists' depiction of that frightful scene usually show something similar to a modern wicker Moses basket.
+That's the origin of the term Moses basket, and artists' depiction of that frightful scene usually shows something similar to a modern wicker Moses basket.

 Fast-forward two thousand years and fortunately things have changed quite a bit!

 First and foremost, you won't be sending your baby down a river in a floating basket!
-But second, these baskets have gotten a lot more comfortable, versatile, safe, and easier to clean and maintain.
+Second, these baskets have become a lot more comfortable, versatile, safe, and easier to clean and maintain.

 DockATot Models: Deluxe+ & Grand